-This course is designed to enable students to become proficient in trigonometric and inverse trigonometric functions, the solution of triangles, identities, trigonometric equations, applications complex numbers, and logarithms.
+In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing and solving triangles.
+Additional topics such as vectors, polar coordinates and parametric equations may be included.
 Prerequisites: MATH 1314 or a satisfactory score on an algebra placement test.
 Course fee.